Hevski/Poly_Comp/quiz.md

 - A car dealership can have a till, A separate till class can be written then passed in to Dealership so Dealership has all the functionality of till.

 - A Car is made up of different components, each component can have its own class which is passed in to the Car as properties.
+A car has an engine, a car has a steering wheel.

 ## What is/are the advantage(s) of using composition?